You can’t depend on a canned energy drink to give you wings of the crispy chicken variety. Run, drive, or fly to these restaurants for worthy wings.

 1908 S. Country Club Rd.

-The best day to stroll in is on Wednesday for fifty-cent wing night.
-Two bucks scores you four wings with four different flavors to choose from.
-There’s teriyaki, hot, barbecue and garlic parmesan.
+The best day to stroll in is on Wednesday for fifty-cent wing night (dine-in only).
+Flavors include hot, BBQ, raspberry chipotle, garlic parm, naked, and teriyaki.
 Also, not listed on the menu is Sriracha Teriyaki (pictured).